-3) Certificate of Completion
+4) Certificate of Completion

 - a.
 The Certificate of Completion is a program of applied study primarily designed to prepare students for immediate employment or advancement in a job indicated by the certificate title, and provides eligibility to sit for state or national licensing or certification exams. - b.
-Certificates of Completion include general education as outlined in Board of Trustees Policy 2.2, except for post-baccalaureate options, and must meet a minimum requirement of 30 credits.
+Certificates of Completion include general education as outlined in Board of Trustees Policy 2.2, except for post-baccalaureate options, and must meet a minimum requirement of 30 credits. - c.
+A minimum of 25% of the credits for a Certificate of Completion are required to be institutional credits.